Continuous-variable quantum communication: Continuous-variable quantum key distribution

-Authentication protocols in QKD include methods such as encode-decode~\cite{gilbert1974codes}, key recycling~\cite{wegman1981new}, and ping-pong delayed authentication~\cite{kiktenko2020lightweight}.
+Authentication protocols in QKD include approaches such as encode-decode methods~\cite{gilbert1974codes}, key recycling~\cite{wegman1981new}, and ping-pong delayed authentication~\cite{kiktenko2020lightweight}.
 Encode-decode methods provide strong security by using each key only once, but their high key consumption makes them impractical.
-Key recycling protocols address this limitation by reusing keys cyclically, such as encrypting tags with one-time pads, significantly reducing key usage.
-Ping-pong authentication further optimizes this process by consolidating multiple rounds of post-processing into a single authentication step.
+Key recycling protocols address this limitation by reusing keys cyclically, such as with encrypting tags with one-time pads, thus significantly reducing key usage.
+Ping-pong authentication further optimizes this process by consolidating multiple rounds of postprocessing into a single authentication step.
 This method employs bidirectional authentication, where both parties alternately verify each other.

-For authentication, universal hash functions such as $\epsilon$-AU$_2$ (almost universal)~\cite{abidin2012new}, $\epsilon$-AXU$_2$ (almost XOR universal)~\cite{rogaway1995bucket}, and $\epsilon$-A$\Delta$U (almost delta universal)~\cite{stinson1996connections} are integral, with advancements focusing on minimizing key consumption while maintaining security.
+For authentication universal hash functions such as $\epsilon$-AU$_2$ (almost universal)~\cite{abidin2012new}, $\epsilon$-AXU$_2$ (almost XOR universal)~\cite{rogaway1995bucket}, and $\epsilon$-A$\Delta$U (almost $\Delta$ universal)~\cite{stinson1996connections} are integral, with advancements focusing on minimizing key consumption while maintaining security.

-In practical implementations of QKD, three key aspects of authentication must be addressed to ensure overall security: \begin{enumerate} \item Security of pre-shared authentication keys.
-Pre-shared keys may be distributed out-of-band, e.g., by using couriers.
-Alternatively, post-quantum cryptographic methods have been proposed to secure these keys~\cite{wang2021experimental}. \item Key reuse.
+In practical implementations of QKD, the three following key aspects of authentication must be addressed to ensure overall security: \begin{enumerate} \item \textit{Security of preshared authentication keys}.
+Preshared keys may be distributed out of band, for example, by using couriers.
+PQC methods have alternatively been proposed to secure those keys~\cite{wang2021experimental}. \item \textit{Key reuse}.
 Reusing keys for multiple authentications could potentially compromise security.
-Encrypting all tags with one-time pads can mitigate this risk. \item Security of QKD-generated keys.
-After the initial round of authentication using pre-shared keys, QKD-generated keys are used for subsequent authentications. \end{enumerate}
+Encrypting all tags with one-time pads can mitigate this risk. \item \textit{Security of QKD-generated keys}.
+After the initial round of authentication using preshared keys, QKD-generated keys are used for subsequent authentications. \end{enumerate}

-For an in-depth analysis of authentication security under various non-ideal conditions, refer to Table~9 in Ref.~\cite{Luo2024}.
+For an in-depth analysis of authentication security under various nonideal conditions, see Table~9 of~\cite{Luo2024}.